 Drown out negative feedback in a sea of positive reviews.

-Now that you’ve asked your customers, to get them to the finish line you need to make it easy.
+Now that you’ve asked your customers, to get them to the finish line you need to make it easy to leave a review.

-It should be as easy as looking up directions on Maps.
+It should be as straightforward as looking up directions on Google Maps.

 If you do this right, more happy customers will take the 30 seconds required to toss a 5-star review online.
 The effort required is commensurate with the loyalty they feel to your business.

-For many, it’s only a little, but that is enough for you to capitalize on.
+For many, it’s only a little, but that is enough for your brand to capitalize on and should help increase Google reviews.

 The Tactic:

-To do it, we recommend using SMS.
+We have our phones on hand almost all the time.
+So to successfully gain more reviews, we recommend using SMS.
 Text is a direct and easily accessible method of communication.
-But it's also private and subject to TCPA oversight.
+It's also private and subject to TCPA oversight.
 Because of this, it needs to be utilized responsibly, but asking for a review post-transaction is 100% reasonable.

 Once opened, an SMS review invite needs to direct the reader to your review page on their phone in just a couple of clicks.
-If the customer is submitting a star rating and a quick line of feedback the whole process will take 10 seconds.
+If the customer is submitting a star rating and a quick line of feedback the whole process might take 20 seconds.

 Putting yourself in the shoes of the shopper for a moment, imagine you just bought a couch.
-Sam helped you find the right one and complete your transaction.
+Sam the sales representative helped you find the right one and completed your transaction.

 Later that day you get a message.

 A: “Thank you for shopping at Jim’s Furniture Outlet.
-Please take a moment to leave a review: <link>”
+Please take a moment to leave a review: (insert link here)”

 Or

 B: “Hey Taylor, this is Sam from Jim’s Furniture Outlet.
 Your feedback is very helpful to our team, helping us determine what we are doing right and where we can improve.
-Would you please take a moment to leave us a review? <link>
+Would you please take a moment to leave us a review? (insert link here)"

 Which one is more compelling?
 Of course, it’s message B.

-A personalized message will help with recall and drive action.
+A personalized message will help with recall, increase the likelihood of a review, and drive action.

-Just like Tom Brady trying to get a high-five on the sidelines, sending in feedback to no response is a letdown.
+Just like Tom Brady trying to get a high-five on the sidelines, sending in feedback and getting no response is a letdown.

-An HBR study of TripAdvisor data found that when a business begins responding to reviews their review volume increases 12% and ratings increase 0.12 stars.
+An HBR study of TripAdvisor data found that when a business begins responding to reviews on average review volume increases by 12% and ratings increase by 0.12 stars.
 Thinking about this on a human level, if your customers see that you're engaging with customer feedback they will be more compelled to share their thoughts.

 Also, don’t ignore your unhappy customers.
-Respond promptly, professionally and respectfully request to speak further offline so you can help solve the problem.
+Respond promptly, professionally and respectfully.
+Request to speak further offline so you can help solve the problem.
+We have put together an entire guide to help when you find yourself faced with an unhappy customer.

 Tactics:

-Going back to the intro, all of the tactics discussed above will help you optimize your star rating, but foundationally the in-store experience needs to be good for the customer.
+Going back to the intro, all of the tactics discussed above will help you optimize your star rating, but foundationally - the in-store experience needs to be exceptional for the customer first.

 Reviews are a great source of continuous feedback, allowing you and your team to fine-tune here and there and, worst-case scenario, perform brand reputation crisis management.